-Transport and infrastructure in BoliviaOur listing of the primary kinds of transport compares the infrastructure of Bolivia with the average of all countries in America.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in BoliviaOur listing of the primary types of transport compares the infrastructure of Bolivia with the average of all countries in America.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 › Airports in Bolivia

 Road trafficThe network of roads and highways has a total length of 90,568 km.
 For each of the country's 12.08 million inhabitants, this corresponds to 7.50 meters.
 This puts Bolivia in 74th place in the global ranking.
 However, it is also important to note that the country's population density is very low at around 11 inhabitants per km².
 In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.